 The scales are equipped with a patented body position detector technology called Position Control that helps ensure highly accurate readings, along with PWV technology to measure the speed of the user's heartbeat.

-There is a Baby and Pregnancy mode and can give weather forecast when using Wi-Fi.
+There are a Baby and Pregnancy mode inside this body fat analyzer and can give weather forecast when using Wi-Fi.
 It’s stable enough to work on carpet, looks good in either its black or white options

 5. Fitbit Aria

 Easy to navigate and view stats on platform

 Only tracks weights and body fat on the scale, rest in app

 The most recognizable brand in the smart fitness sector, FitBit has become world-famous for its wristbands and the makers have also rolled out a set of scales designed to work directly with them.Read more

 After initial setup this body fat scale automatically recognizes the user and syncs metrics to the Fitbit app dashboard, monitoring a plethora of key indicators including weight, BMI, lean mass, and body fat percentage.

 Up to eight users can set up profiles to measure their weight, BMI, and body fat percentage, and the device is water-resistant, making it great for weighing yourself after a shower or workout.

 The Fitbit scale that measures body fat includes an “athlete mode,” which uses a different algorithm to determine metrics.
 This is because athletic bodies tend to have more muscle mass and different hydration levels, which affect body fat readings.
 It’s also the clear choice for those who love and use Fitbit trackers.

 Although there is no Bluetooth support, data is sent wirelessly via the user’s Wi-Fi to viewed on smartphones and computers.
 Since it is compatible with the Fitbit app and its family of trackers, users can stay on top of their progress and set goals easily, as well as seeing health and fitness trends in charts and graphs.